Q1. Explain the main effects of the First World War on the industries in Russia.

 Ans: Socialists believe that a society can function without private property by focusing on collective ownership and cooperation.
 Here are key ideas:

-• Cooperatives: Robert Owen, an English manufacturer, aimed to create a cooperative community called New Harmony in Indiana, USA.
+- Cooperatives: Robert Owen, an influential English manufacturer, envisioned the establishment of a cooperative community known as New Harmony in Indiana, USA.

 In summary, socialists envision a society where property is owned collectively, ensuring that the focus is on the welfare of all rather than individual profit.